EMOTION FOCUSED THERAPY

 Why choose Bhatia Psychology Group?

 Our team of clinical professionals use EFT, as well as various other evidence-based practices, to help support you on your journey toward developing deep and meaningful connections with others.
 In turn, this helps to overcome feelings of depression, anxiety, stress, and emotional turmoil.
-Contact us to book a FREE consultation with our Clinical Director and learn EFT is the right therapeutic method for you.
+Contact us to learn if EFT is the right therapeutic method for you.